SESAME-Synchrotron/XAFSScanTool/docs/source/runScan.rst

 * Validate whether the provided proposal number is correct and valid for this beam time.
 * If the validation result is okay, the tool will import the proposal metadata and include them in the experimental file.
 If not, user will be alerted and the tool will not be able to continue!!

 .. note:: The scanning tool is already integrated with the users database.
-All validation and metadata importing processes are done through such integration. metadata of validated proposal includes but not limited to proposal title, principal investigator information, number of allocated shifts, proposal review committee.
+All validation and metadata importing processes are done through such integration. metadata of a validated proposal includes but not limited to proposal title, principal investigator information, number of allocated shifts, proposal review committee.

+B. Choose **Local Experiment** to run in-house experiment that is not associated with a proposal.

+.. warning:: Normally, this option is restricted to beamline scientists.
+.. warning:: Access to experimental data generated out of this kind of experiment is restricted to beamline scientists and authorized SESAME staff only.
+On the other hand, the generated data will not be **mapped/linked** with any proposal or PI work.